The MFA Exam and Thesis

 Part 2 of the defense, your public thesis reading and reception, will be scheduled by the department.
 Thesis readings will take place throughout the academic year; for example, you might give your reading in fall even if you graduate in spring.
 Note: Even if you delay graduation, you should schedule your thesis reading during your third year.
 Due to time constraints, we cannot guarantee space in the events schedule for thesis readings delayed beyond a student’s third year in the program.

-- After you have a thesis committee, submit the thesis proposal by the deadline (see above) one year prior to graduation and one semester prior to taking the MFA exam.
+- After you have a thesis committee, submit the thesis proposal by the deadline one year prior to graduation and one semester prior to taking the MFA exam.
+(Even if you are considering delaying graduation, you should submit a thesis proposal at the end of your second year of study.)

 - Submit the Intent to take MFA Examination Form, and take the MFA exam in the semester before you graduate.